Tamarindus Indica Medicinal Uses & Pharmacological Activity

 - Eye diseases

 Tamarindus indica has numerous chemical constituents and is high in phytochemicals.
-Therefore it possess the following activity:
+Therefore it possesses the following activity:

 - Antidiabetic Activity

 - Anti-Hyperlipidemic Activity.